Similarity of Quotient Hilbert modules in the Cowen-Douglas Class

 \NI (iii) implies (i): We use Theorem 0.2 in \cite{TW} to get a bounded anti-holomorphic projection $\Theta(w)$ onto $\mbox{ran} \Pi_V(w)$.
-Let $\Theta_i$ be the inner part of the inner-outer factorization of $\Theta(w)$.
-Then it follows that $\Theta_i$ is invertible and the required similarity operator (see \cite{KT} or \cite{DKT} for more details).
+Let $\Theta_i$ be the inner part of the inner-outer factorization of $\Theta$.
+Then it follows that the Toeplitz operator $T_{\Theta_i}$ is invertible and the required similarity operator with (see \cite{DKT} or \cite{KT} for more details)

-It is of interest to note the following consequence of Theorem \ref{similar-link}: Let $\clm$ be a Cowen-Douglas atom and $\clh \in B_m(\mathbb{D})$ be an $\clm$-contractive Hilbert module and $V$ be the hermitian anti-holomorphic vector bundle such that $E_{\clh} \cong E_{\clm} \otimes V$ (see Theorem \ref{tensor-bundle}).
+It is of interest to note the following consequence of Theorem \ref{similar-link}: